wcong/ridicule/README.md

 of course I am tired of my company.

-in this community , we can redicule our company safely.
+in this community , we can ridicule our company safely.

 we can unit each other when the company is intolerable,fight for ourselves